OLIPLICHE/Math-Magicians/README.md

 ## Math-Magicians
 In this project of the Math Magicians application, I set up the environment and tools needed to develop a React application, I develop the UI of the calculator.
 I add the logic needed to make the Calculator to work.
+Instead of using class based components, I use hooks.

 ![CalcImages](./images/calc.png)
 # Getting Started with Create React App